 The employment authority will receive information on unemployed jobseekers when they register as jobseekers with employment services.

-Koto-digi is the new customer information system for the promotion of integration.
+Integration customer data system, ICDS is the new customer information system for the promotion of integration.
 The purpose of information system services is to support the customer work of municipalities in the context of integration, improve the exchange of information between the actors involved with integration, and produce data for knowledge management in integration at the municipal, regional and national levels.
 The national information system services for integration are being developed in the KEHA Centre’s Koto-digi project.

-The use of Koto-digi system services is specified in the new Integration Act.
-The system can be deployed in municipalities starting from 1 January 2025.
+The use of integration system services is specified in the new Integration Act.
+The system can be deployed in municipalities starting from January 2025.
 Municipalities will be obligated to use the system on 1 January 2027 following a transition period.
 The KEHA Centre is responsible for the development and maintenance of the information system.
 Using the system will be free of charge to municipalities.

 More information: